LHNCBC/formbuilder-lhcforms/API.md

 preferences.
 The newly opened form builder can be loaded with an initial questionnaire.
 The parent page (sometimes referred as parent window) can listen to real time changes in the form builder as the user makes the changes to the questionnaire.
-When the user closes the form builder window, the parent window will receive a closed message with the final modifications to the questionnaire.
+When the user clicks Save & Close button in the form builder window, the parent window will receive a closed message with the final modifications to the questionnaire and the form builder window is closed.
+When the user clicks the cancel button, the parent window will receive a canceled message, and the form builder window is closed.

 ### Set up event listener
 Before opening the form builder window, add an event listener to the parent window.
-The form builder sends three types of messages, namely `initialized`, `updateQuestionnaire`, and `closed`.
+The form builder sends four types of messages, namely `initialized`, `updateQuestionnaire`, `closed`, and `canceled`.
 It can also receive a message with type `initialQuestionnaire`.
 The data object exchanged with the form builder consists of two fields, `type` and `questionnaire`.
 The `type` is one of the above defined message types.
 The `questionnaire` is the associated questionnaire for that message type.
-For the `initialized` message this field is undefined.
+For the `initialized` and `canceled` messages this field is undefined.
 Here is a code snippet to add an event listener.

 ```
 window.addEventListener('message', handleFormBuilderMessages, true);